wp-plugins/hitsteps-visitor-manager/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.hitsteps.com/features.php#price

-Hitsteps is a powerful real time website visitor manager, it allow you to view and interact with your visitors in real time.
+Hitsteps Analytics is a powerful real time website visitor manager, it allow you to view and interact with your visitors in real time.

 == Description ==